webdriverio/webdriverio/website/docs/accessibility-testing/BrowserStack.md

 You can easily integrate accessibility tests in your WebdriverIO test suites using the [Automated tests feature of BrowserStack Accessibility Testing](https://www.browserstack.com/docs/accessibility/automated-tests?utm_source=webdriverio&utm_medium=partnered&utm_campaign=documentation).

-## Advantages of Automated tests in BrowserStack Accessibility Testing
+## Advantages of Automated Tests in BrowserStack Accessibility Testing

 To use Automated tests in BrowserStack Accessibility Testing, your tests should be running on BrowserStack Automate.